 - The software is used during the day but isn't used during the night, therefore the connection times out in the night

 - Therefore in the morning, the program installed the day before no longer works

 Perhaps I exaggerated the simplicity above of what I was really trying to achieve.
 It should more accurately be expressed as:

 - Executing a SQL statement from my program, even if a long time has passed since the last one was executed

 But that amounts to the same thing in my opinion!
 It isn't rocket science!
 (But, in fact it is, see below..)

 mysql.cnf).
-But software has got to be capable of reconnecting after a connection drops.
+But software has got to be capable of reconnecting after a connection drops for any reason.
 The database server may need to be reset, it may crash, it may suffer hardware failure, etc. If, every time a particular service is restarted, all dependent services need to be restarted (maybe some Java, some Perl, some PHP..), and then all services dependent on them need to be restarted, that's a maintenance nightmare.
 Software must be able to handle connection drops automatically, by reconnecting.
 Once the software has been so altered, the

 The error message was: